Mediation: What is it?

 Mediation is probably the most common type of Alternative Dispute Resolution (ADR).
-Parties use mediation to attempt to resolve the issues in a family law dispute so that a trial can be avoided.
-When successful, mediation can significantly reduce legal costs and time spent in the legal process.
+Parties try to resolve issues to avoid trial.
+When successful, this significantly reduces legal costs and time spent in the legal process.

 Features of Mediation